 Once you’ve built up a user base, follow your users along their journey beyond the install.
 Create what’s called a “user funnel.”
 What are the key steps people take that lead to a purchase?

 Example: You happen to sit next to your analytics team so you swivel your chair around to see if they have a moment to chat.
-You’d like to get their thoughts on a user to funnel you’ve created for your game: installs, opens, completes the tutorial, reaches level 5, joins group, reaches level 10, and then finally — makes a purchase.
+You’d like to get their thoughts on a user funnel you’ve created for your game: installs, opens, completes tutorial, reaches level 5, joins group, reaches level 10, and then finally — makes a purchase.
 You and the team agree that this stuff is important to track so you schedule a regular meeting to analyze your game’s user funnel.
 Constant review of the metrics with your analytics team will help determine if your ads are bringing in the right users.

 Pick the right in-app action for your campaign

 Now comes an important question: what do you want new app users to do in your app?
 The answer will help determine the in-app action(s) you’ll pick as the optimization goal for UAC.

 Example: During a one-on-one with your boss, you learn that driving in-app purchases is a priority for the business right now.
 You’re worried because you don’t see many in-app purchases happening per day (at least not yet), and you remember that UAC needs to optimize for an in-app action that happens at least 10 times a day.
 You need to pick another in-app action that’s more common.
 You remember that your analytics team pointed out that users who join a group are very prone to making an in-app purchase 30 days later.
 And your data shows that this in-app action happens about 40 times a day so you set “Join a group” as the in-app action to optimize for.

 What else can you do with the information you’ve collected?
 Review your user funnel.
 Identify where people are having trouble and see if you can help them out.